Reaction cleaving and complex-balanced distributions for chemical reaction networks with general kinetics

 for all $y\ce{->}y'\in \cR$, $y\in \cL_k$, and $x\in \Gamma$ with $x\geq \phi(y)$, where $\kappa_{y\to y'} > 0$ satisfy \eqref{sdcrt0}. \end{proposition}

 It seems surprisingly difficult to prove Proposition \ref{prop_cbmcr}.
 We rely on Theorem \ref{thm_cleaved_RN} and the decomposition procedure developed in Section \ref{sec_cleave}.
-This procedure provides a dynamically equivalent SRN with a digraph that consists of disjoint cycles only, while preserving the complex balanced property.
+This procedure provides a dynamically equivalent SRN with a digraph that consists of disjoint cycles only, while preserving the complex-balanced property.

 In particular, Proposition \ref{prop_cbmcr} includes the case of stochastic mass-action kinetics,

 and $0$ for $x\not\ge y$ (with $x!=\prod_{i=1}^nx_i$), where